zcorpan/html-parser-book/manuscript/parser.md

 Browsers also did reparsing in some other situations, such as an unclosed `title` element and, in particular, an unclosed `<!--` in a script element (which looks like a comment but is actually text).
 More on this in the {% ref "parser", "Script states" %} section.
 Switching to not doing reparsing was not without facing web compatibility problems.
 In March 2008, I sent the following [email](https://lists.w3.org/Archives/Public/public-html/2008Mar/0249.html) to the public-html mailing list:

-> We were fixing our bugs regarding reparsing, but were a bit scared to fix reparsing of comments and escaped text spans, so I asked in #whatwg if someone could be kind enough to provide some data on the matter...
+> We were fixing our bugs regarding reparsing, but were a bit scared to fix reparsing of comments and escaped text spans, so I asked in #whatwg if someone could be kind enough to provide some data on the matter…
 >
 > Philip\` found 128 pages with open `<!--` out of 130K pages, listed in http://philip.html5.org/data/pages-with-unclosed-comments.txt .
 I looked through the first 82 pages.
 40 of those would work better if we reparse, 1 would work slightly worse, and the rest would be unaffected.
 This means that about 0.05% of pages would break if we didn't reparse.
 >